Bereavement happens to everyone in life at some point. Sometimes, support is needed to help you through your grieving process.

 It is the capacity to feel consuming grief and pain and despair that also allows me to embrace love and joy and beauty with my whole heart.
 I must let it all in – Anna White.

-Counselling for bereavement can help you heal
+Counselling can help you heal

-Learning to cope with bereavement
+Learning to cope with your grief through counselling

 Other types of loss